Flipping properties, which was the craze before the housing crash of 2007-2008, has not exactly made a comeback.

 But the median gross profit per flipped property is $56,000 — that’s about 17 percent higher than its peak value of $48,000 in the third quarter of 2005, according to an update on flipping activity from CoreLogic.

 Flipping is when an investor purchases a property, repairs and renovates it, and then re-sells it within a short period of time for a profit.
 The faster and cheaper the renovation work, the higher the profit potential.
+This is why it’s important for the investor to find the best dumpster rental company in the South Bay, the most qualified contractor, and the cheapest materials to ensure the costs of the flip are kept as low as possible.
 But much also depends on the price paid for the property and home prices in the respective neighborhood.
-Flipping was at an all-time high before the housing market collapsed mostly because of easy access to credit and unrestrained speculation when it came to home resale prices
+Flipping was at an all-time high before the housing market collapsed mostly because of easy access to credit and unrestrained speculation when it came to home resale prices.
+Currently, the flipping industry is booming, as proven by the 2019 Orlando House Flipping Situation.
+That doesn’t mean that throughout the years there have been rocky patches with the success of flipping.

 Overall, the current data on flipping is mixed.
 Nationwide, the ratio of homes that are flipped among all home sales is at 4.4 percent as of the first quarter of 2016, which is well below its peak value of 6.4 percent in Q1 2005, says CoreLogic.